wksheehan/ketogenicdiet/_posts/2017-05-24-current-day.markdown

 Somewhere between 11 and 12 I usually get really really hungry, and the longer I wait the worse I can function.
 If it's been like over 4 hours since I ate, that's all that will be on my mind.
 And my stomach will feel like it's caving in.

 A lot of times I'll eat like a granola bar (so unhealthy) before lunch to try and settle my stomach, but it doesn't really work.
 When I do finally eat lunch, it's usually out at a restaurant.
 Unless we're talking about during school.
-Or if I'm at home, I'll just make myself a quesadilla or panini and maybe some chips and guac.
+If I'm at home, I'll just make myself a quesadilla or panini and maybe some chips and guac.
 If I'm at school, I eat a huge lunch but then still get hungry before sports.

 I get pretty hungry again after about 3 hours, and have a snack.
 Cereal, bagel, maybe some nuts.
 If I'm at school I just have to push through sports practice hungry.
 Then I come home starving and eat a massive dinner and feel so satisfied.
 Then I have dessert--usually icecream or cookies or something like that.
 But not all the time.

 If I'm at school and it's a thursday, bless up.
 Because there's pizza!
 Even though I just had a huge lunch I always try to get pizza from the school store, and when I do, I'll eat like two pizza rolls and two slices of pepperoni pizza.
 That usually tides me over until dinner, but I'm still hungry AF.
+Dinner usually consists of carbs, like pasta, bread...and I eat SO much.
+You don't even know.
+SOOO much food.

+If I go out to a party or to hang with friends or Maddie, I usually will get hungry again.
+If there's food at a party, I'm all over it.
+And I'll be finishing other people's food for them...I'm kind of just known as the hungry guy who will eat whatever you put in front of him.

 Here is what a typical day looks like for me on the Ketogenic Diet.